Review of FreeLaundromat.com – Danny D’Angelo “The King of Laundromats”

 However, if you would like to build a laundromat from the ground up the costs, in my opinion, are astronomical!
 How astronomical?
 For an average laundromat, approximately 2,000 square feet, you can expect to be somewhere in the ballpark of $200,000 to $500,000!

 Laundromat equipment is not cheap by any means.
-Top loading machines, you’re normal home washing machine, can cost between $500 to $700.
+Top loading machines, your normal home washing machine, can cost between $500 to $700.
 Front loading washing machines, depending on the capacity, can cost from $3,000 to as high as $30,000.
 Of course you also need dryers so throw in another $5,000 to $6,000 per machine.
 Through my research I’ve found that a smart laundromat will have more dryers than washing machines.

 Let’s say you would like a laundromat on the smaller side of things.
 For this example, we’ll go with 20 front loading washing machines and 25 dryers.
 20 washing machines at $3,000 per machine (low end) and 25 dryers at $5,000 (again, low end) and we’re left with a grand total of $185,000 in equipment costs.
-Add in renovation costs, the cost to install a boiler, sewer hookups or if no sewer system a filtration system, carts, flat screen television, security system, coin machines and we’ve already blown past that above $200,000 figure.
+Add in renovation costs, the cost to install a boiler, sewer hookups or if no sewer system a filtration system, carts, flat screen televisions, security system, coin machines and we’ve already blown past that above $200,000 figure.

 Building a laundromat from scratch isn’t feasible for me so what would be the next best thing?
 I figured if I can’t afford to build a laundromat why not buy a laundromat?
 Seemed very logical to me.
 My next step was to find laundromats for sale which was not the hardest thing to do.
 There seems to be no shortage of laundromats for sale so I began to reach out to a few that seemed promising.
 I wasn’t sure what to expect but I surely wasn’t expecting what was to come.